 - The Play Manager is responsible for ensuring that in the event of transport being organised by PACSO, any driver carries a full driving licence and valid insurance and that seat belt rules, requirements for minibuses etc. are complied with.

 - If a staff member sees another acting in a way that could be misinterpreted he/she should speak to the individual and/or the Play Manager about the concern.

 - Staff must meet regularly to ensure common approach, sharing of concerns and identifying other matters that may need clarification and guidance.

 - In situations where guidelines have not been adhered to feedback must be given to the Play Manager & Committee.
 This provides protection to the individual and draws the Play Manager’s attention to shortcomings and problem areas.

-- Staff must keep a written record of issues/decisions discussed at meetings in the PACSO logbook.
+- Staff must keep a written record of issues/decisions discussed at meetings in the PACSO Health and Safety folder.

 Discipline is the education of a person’s character.
 It includes nurturing, training, instruction, chastisement, verbal rebuke, teaching and encouragement.
 It brings security, produces character, prepares for life and is evidence of love.